michaelfranzl/socket.io-bridge/README.md

 * The `uid` argument must be globally unique.
 This is a hard requirement.
 If not, the `err` argument in `onresult` is set and `socket` will be `null`.
 However, after a client has disconnected, its name can be re-used.
 * Both clients can connect at different times (earlier or later than the other).
 Only as soon as the requested client, identified by `peer_id`, connects, the `onresult()` callback delivers the peer sockets on both clients.
 * An arbitrary number of client-client bridges can be created in this way by calling `make()` as many times as needed.
+* This method only supports client-client connections (no broadcasts or multicasts).

 The [test file](packages/client/tests/test.js) provides working examples.
 Run the tests with `npm test` in the directory `packages/client`.